I hope you’ll back my vision for change in our community

 The children and families I work and volunteer among are the hardest hit.
 I've introduced a poverty relief programme that focuses on food, clothing and period poverty.

 UK Labour has already lifted 550,000 children out of poverty.
-It's a start, but it's not enough.
+It's a start, but we must keep going.

 Only Labour can deliver fair economic growth, when the cost of living crisis has become business as usual for the SNP.